ds5010/broadband-4/README.md

 ## Instructions for Use
 ### *Step 1: Generating the Data*
-After cloning the repository, the following command will download and clean necessary data within the data directory
+After cloning the repository, the following command will download and clean necessary data, placing them within the data and docs directories
 ```
 make data
 ```